2011 M5 motorway crash: Investigation

-Initially, an assistant chief constable of Avon and Somerset Constabulary, Anthony Bangham, told reporters that it was feared more bodies were still trapped in badly-burnt vehicles, some of which had been "burnt to the ground" and were unrecognisable.
+Initially, an assistant chief constable of Avon and Somerset Police, Anthony Bangham, told reporters that it was feared more bodies were still trapped in badly-burnt vehicles, some of which had been "burnt to the ground" and were unrecognisable.
 After an overnight forensic search no further bodies were found.

 Police stated that a fireworks display taking place at Taunton Rugby Club just before the accident occurred was a "major line of inquiry", as "a blanket of thick smoke", which could have drifted from the display, was lying across the motorway at the time of the crash.

 The club's location was described as only "a few hundred metres" away from the M5.
 Bangham went on to say: "Accountability is clearly something we will look at ... it is a crime investigation as well as a road policing investigation."
 He added that driving conditions were "difficult", and that there was fog in the area at the time of the accident.

 Justine Greening, the Transport Secretary, told the House of Commons that it might take weeks to determine the cause of the crash.
 An inquest into the deaths was opened at the Old Municipal Building in Taunton on 10 November.